People often wonder about the role of a pastor.

 But, especially when it’s said as an indictment that pastors have it “easy” it can even hurt.
 That’s probably true even more for my pastor friends in smaller churches where they carry the weight of multiple staff positions.

 What is the role of a pastor when he’s not preaching?

 That is a valid question.
 This is not meant to seem as a complaining post, but an informational post.
 You only know what you know.
 I don’t know what the doctor does when not seeing patients, or all the things that a teacher does when not in the classroom.
 Every job has its own responsibilities that are [not] clearly known until you do the job.

 The answer for pastors is—lots of things.
 Lots.
 A day is seldom the same.

 The pastor wears many hats.
-Some of them of which you may not even be aware.
+The role of a pastor includes some activities you might not even be aware.

 The Role of a Pastor: 16 Little Activities